Awesome Barbie Cake Collection

 I made a basic sheet cake for the bottom and decorated it with the lake and the swan.
 The Barbie was easy to make.
 You can either buy a Barbie doll pan or use a metal mixing bowl.
 I used a Barbie doll pan and it turned out perfect.

-I used a knife and hollowed out an area for the Barbie’s legs and body and simply pushed the Barbie right in the center of the cake and decorated her with icing.
+Using a knife, I hollowed out an area for the Barbie’s legs and body.
+Then I simply pushed the Barbie right in the center of the cake and decorated her with icing.
 I used a cake decorating kit for the details.
 It was amazing how my daughter’s eyes lit up when she saw it.